South Walton County Beaches

 Although most of the things to do here are beach-related, one notable activity away from the water is biking.
 You will see people biking everywhere!
 That’s because there is an amazing bike path that runs 17 miles, all the way from one end of Hwy 30A to the other.
 In other words, from Inlet Beach in the east to Topsail Hill Preserve State Park in the west.
 The bike trail takes bikers through South Walton’s beach towns’ shopping and dining districts and puts them near many beach access points.

 Shopping is another popular off-the-beach activity.
 Choices run the gamut from Silver Sands Factory Stores, a large outlet shopping center, through quaint boutiques owned by local artisans.
-Whatever you are looking for, you will probably find it.
+Whatever you are looking for, you will probably find it in South Walton County.

 Public Beach Access Locations with Parking Lots